Hooks Service

 either from the object itself (if it implements the HooksServiceAwareInterface

-interface) or from a dependency injection container.
+interface) or from a container.

-action trait.
-This one attempts to set the hooks service on the instance by first querying its parent and lastly the dependency injection container for an instance.
+There is also an accompanying action trait.
+This one attempts to set the hooks service on the instance by first querying its parent and lastly the container for an instance.